dustinpfister/jskey-crypt/roadmap.md

   * read and write files moved from simple_crypt to simple_crypt_fs
   * init command can create a new blog_posts folder from a _posts folder via an i (import option)
   * read command can be used to create a _posts folder from _posts_crypt
+  * write command - can now accept input from the standard input in place of a file this is also the default if the -f argument is not given
+  * new export command that can be used to export all posts in _posts_crypt to a plain _posts folder

 ## 0.0.x - Alpha I - first release
   * (done) Uses yargs and a default command fires when called with no arguments